Macaroni (fashion): Examples of usage

 In 1773, James Boswell was on tour in Scotland with the stout and serious-minded essayist and lexicographer Dr. Samuel Johnson, the least dandified of Londoners.
 Johnson was awkward in the saddle, and Boswell ribbed him: "You are a delicate Londoner; you are a maccaroni; you can't ride."

 In Oliver Goldsmith's She Stoops to Conquer (1773), a misunderstanding is discovered and young Marlow finds that he has been mistaken; he cries out, "So then, all's out, and I have been damnably imposed on.
 O, confound my stupid head, I shall be laughed at over the whole town.
 I shall be stuck up in caricatura in all the print-shops.
 The Dullissimo Maccaroni.
 To mistake this house of all others for an inn, and my father's old friend for an innkeeper!"

-The song "Yankee Doodle" from the time of the American Revolutionary War mentions a man who "stuck a feather in his hat and called it macaroni."
+The song "Yankee Doodle" from the time of the American Revolutionary War mentions a man who "stuck a feather in his hat and called it macaroni".
 Dr. Richard Shuckburgh was a British surgeon and also the author of the song's lyrics; the joke which he was making was that the Yankees were naive and unsophisticated enough to believe that a feather in the hat was a sufficient mark of a macaroni.
 Whether or not these were alternative lyrics sung in the British army, they were enthusiastically taken up by the Americans themselves.

-The macaroni penguin was probably given this name because of its prominent crests.